camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 configuration template](https://github.com/camunda/camunda/blob/main/dist/src/main/config/broker.standalone.yaml.template) or in the [Zeebe broker configuration template](https://github.com/camunda/camunda/blob/main/dist/src/main/config/broker.yaml.template) in the `# flowControl` section.

-The `rampUp` value refers to the warmup period or how long it takes to go from the effective write rate limit to the configured limit.
-This value is given in seconds and can not be set null nor negative.
+The `rampUp` value refers to the warm-up period or how long it takes to go from the effective write rate limit to the configured limit.
+This value is given in seconds and cannot be set null nor negative.

-The `limit` is the static value that we can configure to the write rate, therefore this can't be either null nor negative.
+The `limit` is the static value that we can configure to the write rate, therefore this can't be null nor negative.

-The `throttling`, if enabled will additionally limit the write rate based on the exporting backlog.
+The `throttling`, if enabled, will additionally limit the write rate based on the exporting backlog.

 The exporting backlog is the quantity of records that were already processed but not yet exported.
-The increase of this is usually due to a mismatch of the rate of processed and exported records, or to exporting capability being degraded.
+The increase of this is usually due to a mismatch of the rate of processed and exported records, or to degraded exporting capability.

 The `throttling` algorithm used takes into account the ratio between the acceptable backlog and the actual backlog.
-If the acceptable backlog is at least twice as long as the real backlog we set the current rate as the limit (since we still have quite a margin, then we can increase the current processing rate to the defined limit).
-If the ratio between these is smaller than 2, then we calculate the rate by multiplying the ratio with the current exporting rate, with `minimumLimit` being our floor and `limit` being our ceiling.
-The intention is to increase or decrease proportionally the rate in between the defined limits according to the ratio of the acceptable backlog and the actual backlog, therefore if the acceptable backlog is larger than the backlog, we increase the rate, and we do the opposite if the backlog is larger than the acceptable backlog.
+If the acceptable backlog is at least twice as long as the real backlog, we set the current rate as the limit (since we still have quite a margin, then we can increase the current processing rate to the defined limit).
+If the ratio between these is smaller than two, we calculate the rate by multiplying the ratio with the current exporting rate, with `minimumLimit` being our floor and `limit` being our ceiling.
+The intention is to increase or decrease proportionally the rate between the defined limits according to the ratio of the acceptable backlog and the actual backlog.
+Therefore, if the acceptable backlog is larger than the backlog, we increase the rate, and we do the opposite if the backlog is larger than the acceptable backlog.
 From this we should expect to see the backlog stabilize around the acceptable backlog size (this only if the processing speed